punkish/punkish/entries/W/WH/WHO/Who-Owns-My-Data/index.md

 viewcount  : 0
 id         : 232
 gmap       :
-venue      : Maastricht, NL
-when       : Nov 9-10, 2017
+where      : University of Maastricht, NL when       : Nov 9-10, 2017
-type       : presentation
-layout     : presentation
 tags       :
     - presentation
     - science